 Until now, your baby has had webbing between its fingers and toes – but it is now starting to disappear.
 Read on to find out what else is happening with you and your baby in week 10 of pregnancy.

-What can help with pregnancy complaints?
+What can help with uncomfortable pregnancy symptoms?

-Why should expectant mothers go to the dentist?
+Why should expectant mothers visit the dentist?